SatyamGaba/image_captioning/README.md

 `TrainImageIds.csv` - COCO dataset image ids for train set

 ## Usage
+Note: A subset of train data in COCO has been used and it has further been divided into train and validation set.
+A subset of validation data in COCO has been used as testing data.
 #### 1. Preprocessing

 Execute `get_datasets.ipynb` to copy dataset to `data/images`